Technics (brand): Since 2014

 Panasonic Corporation relaunched the Technics brand in late 2014, mainly because of increased market interest in high end hi-fi, and also due to renewed interest in vinyl.
 The brand was relaunched with a series of amplifiers, speakers and micro hi-fi systems, but no turntables were yet available.
 The turntables were relaunched in 2016.

 As written above, in 2016, on the occasion of the 50th Anniversary of the SL-1200, Technics came back with the SL-1200 G. About 2017 a remarkable digital amplifier, the SU-G700, was announced.

 Among their most successful products are the newly launched SL1500-C turntable series, and the Ottava micro hi-fi series, and also their active speakers series.
 The SL1200 is also successful.

 Technics SL1500-C was launched as an alternative to the SL1200 series, being aimed at home use rather than DJ use.
 It has a quartz speed stabilizer, also it has no variable pitch and has no stroboscope for speed adjustment.
 Like 1200, it is manual; it only has an arm lift feature at the end of the record, which can be deactivated.
 It is available in silver and black versions.
 It has a built-in preamplifier, which can be completely deactivated if not needed.
 It also has a heavy damped platter.
 In the tradition of Technics, SL1500-C is a Direct Drive turntable.
 It is different, however, from the SL1500 models from the 1970s and it is not manufactured in Japan like its bigger brothers, the SL1200 and the SP10, but in Malaysia.
 In 2021 the production of all Technics turntables was moved to Malaysia.
 Although Technics previously manufactured a series of belt drive turntables (mainly cheaper versions), no new belt drive turntables from Technics are available now, and it seems that Technics will not launch a new belt drive series.

 Technics also launched a successful series of wireless headphones, both earbuds and over the ear types.
 As of 2022, the earbuds series are: EAH-AZ40, EAH-AZ60, EAH-AZ70, EAH-AZ80 and EAH-AZ100.
 The over the ear series are EAH-A800 and EAH-F70.
 All of them, except from EAH-F70, can be controlled with an application from Technics.
 All of them have noise canceling.
 EAH-F70 seems to be discontinued, although still available.
 The EAH-F70 and EAH-A800 models can also operate as wired headphones, in which case the microphone and active noise canceling features are lost.

+In 2024, they released their first fully wireless/BT Bookshelf system the SC-CX700-T.